gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 These parameters define the observer properties:

 *distpc* (float)
-    Source distance to the observer [pc]
+    Source distance to the observer [pc].

 *vsys* (float)
-    Systemic velocity of the source [km/s] *ra_source_deg* (float)
+    Systemic velocity of the source [km/s].

+*ra_source_deg* (float)
-    Source right ascension [deg]
+    Source right ascension [deg].

 *dec_source_deg* (float)
-    Source declination [deg]
+    Source declination [deg].

 Bowshock parameters
 -------------------

-These parameters common to all the bowshocks that are going to be generated:
+The next parameters are common to all the bowshocks that are going to be generated:

 *nbowshocks* (int)
-    Number of bowshocks to model
+    Number of bowshocks to model.

 *Tex* (float)
-    Excitation temperature [K]
+    Excitation temperature [K].

 *Tbg* (float)
-    Background temperature [K]
+    Background temperature [K].

 *muH2* (float)
-    Mean molecular mass per H molecule
+    Mean molecular mass per hydrogen molecule.

 *J* (str)
-    Upper level of the CO rotational transition (e.g. 3 for "3-2") *XCO* (float)
+    Upper level of the CO rotational transition (e.g. 3 for the "J=3->2" transition).

+*XCO* (float)
-    CO abundance
+    CO abundance relative to the molecular hydrogen.

 ``bowhsockpy`` allows to model several bowshocks in the same spectral cube.
-The number of bowshocks are given by *nbowshocks* parameter.
-The following paramers should be defined for each bowshock, subtituting "n" with the bowshock index (e.g., if 4 bowshocks are included in the model, one should define vj_1, vj_2, vj_3, and vj_4, and similarly with the rest of parameters).
+The number of bowshocks are given by **nbowshocks** parameter.
+The following parameters should be defined for each bowshock, subtituting "n" with the bowshock index (e.g., if 4 bowshocks are included in the model, one should define **vj_1**, **vj_2**, **vj_3**, and **vj_4**, and similarly with the rest of parameters).

 *i_n* (foat)
     Inclination angle with respect to the line of sight.
 If i>90, the bowshock is redshifted, if i<90, it will be blueshifted [degrees].

 *L0_n* (float)
-    Characteristic length scale [arcsec]
+    Characteristic length scale [arcsec].

 *zj_n* (float)
-    Distance between the working surface and the source [arcsec]
+    Distance between the working surface and the source [arcsec].

 *vj_n* (float)
-    Jet velocity [km/s]
+    Jet velocity [km/s].

 *va_n* (float)
-    Ambient (or surrounding wind) velocity [km/s]
+    Ambient (or surrounding wind) velocity [km/s].

 *v0_n* (float)
-    Velocity at which the material is ejected from the internal working surface [km/s]
+    Velocity at which the material is ejected sideways from the internal working surface [km/s].

-*rbf_obs_1* (float)
+*rbf_obs_n* (float)
     Final radius of the bowshock [arcsec].
 Set None if you want to end the bowshock model at the theoretical final radius (see eq.
-11 from Tabone et al. 2018)
+11 from Tabone et al. 2018).

 *mass_n* (float)
-    Total mass of the bowshock [solar masses]
+    Total mass of the bowshock [solar masses].

 *pa_n* (float)
-    Position angle [deg]
+    Position angle [deg].

 Spectral cube parameters
 -------------------------

+These parameters will define the properties of the spectral cube of the bowshock(s) model

 *nzs* (int)
-    Number of points to model
+    Number of points to model along the direction of the symmetry axis (z-axis).

 *nphis* (int)
-    Number of azimuthal angle phi to calculate the bowshock solution
+    Number of azimuthal angles to calculate the bowshock solution at each model point in the z-axis.

 *nc* (int)
-    Number of spectral channel maps
+    Number of spectral channel maps.

 *vch0* (float)
-    Central velocity of the first channel map [km/s]
+    Central velocity of the first channel map [km/s].

 *vchf* (float)
-    Central velocity of the last channel map [km/s]
+    Central velocity of the last channel map [km/s].

 *nxs* (int)
     Number of pixels in the right ascension axis.